-Moving into the hybrid future, leaders and IT decision makers will need to consider their video capabilities and how they can boost employee pixel real estate for a more equal and inclusive experience.
+As we continue to navigate a hybrid future, leaders and IT decision makers will need to consider their video capabilities and how they can boost employee pixel real estate for a more equal and inclusive experience.

 This blog post has been re-published by kind permission of Jabra – View the original post